MicrosoftDocs/Viva/Viva/solutions/organizational-network-analysis/gephi-for-ona.md

 audience: Admin
 ---

-# Gephi for custom data visualization
+# Organizational network analysis with Gephi

 Gephi is an open-source network analysis software that enables users to create customized network analysis measures and maps.

 ## Installation